 The following percentages of gross weekly income will apply:

 16% for two qualifying children

 19% for three or more qualifying children

-A reduced rate is applied to paying parents with a gross weekly income of more than £100 but less than £200.
+A reduced rate is used where the paying parent’s gross weekly income is more than £100 but less than £200.

-- An amount equal to the flat rate.
-This currently stands at £7 per week
+- An amount equal to the flat rate of £7 per week plus

-- A percentage of the balance of income above £100 (see table below)
+- A percentage of the gross weekly income above £100 per week

 17% for one qualifying child